Suzie Larke is a visual artist and photographer based in Cardiff, UK.

 Current Project – ‘Unseen’

 Her current project Unseen, takes her personal work further by inviting other people to engage in the same process – a collaboration to find a visual language through conceptual photography to help them express their inner experiences in an empowering and engaging way.
 Suzie is currently working with people who have experienced and overcome a struggle with mental health to depict their experience of struggling with mental wellbeing using fine art photography.
+The project is supported by Unlimited and funded by Arts Council Wales.

 Get in Touch